crosswalk-project/crosswalk-app-tools/README.md

 Crosswalk-app-tools is cross-platform by virtue of being based on Node.js.
 We are supporting Microsoft Windows, Apple OS X and Linux (testing is mostly done on Fedora and Ubuntu distributions).

 The following components are required
-  1. Android SDK with 5.0 (target-21) installed
+  1. Node.js and NPM
-  2. Java JDK and Apache Ant
+  2. WiX Toolset (http://wixtoolset.org) for creating Windows MSI installers
-  3. Node.js and NPM
+  3. Android SDK with 5.0 (target-21) installed, plus Java JDK and Apache Ant for creating Android APK packages

 The best way to check if a machine has all the required dependencies is to create and build a plain empty Android app on the system.
 If this does not work, then building Crosswalk apps will not succeed either.